 Dock Street Waterfront District

 This project seeks to connect residents and visitors at the waterfront with the city's historic core and it aligns with economic and community objectives in the DRI Strategic Investment Plan.
-The expected results from this project is a Highest and Best Use Study the City can use as the direction for future development, and the demolition of the MLD buildings to open up that land for future development.
+The expected results from this project is the Highest and Best Use Study the City can use as the direction for future development, and the demolition of the MLD buildings to open up that land for future development.

 The City will prepare materials to select and execute a contract with a consultant to create and manage both Request for Expression of Interest (RFEI) & Request for Proposal (RFP) processes for Dock Street site development including, but not limited to, identifying opportunities and strategies for site development, options for mitigating the Wastewater treatment facility, and demolishing the Municipal Lighting Department storage yards as part of site preparation.